microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapi/README.md

 4. Start debugging by pressing `F5` or selecting the menu item `Debug`->`Start Debugging`.

 # Enabling Sequential Planner
-If you want to use SequentialPlanner instead ActionPlanner, we recommend using `gpt-4` or `gpt-3.5-turbo` as the planner model.
+If you want to use SequentialPlanner (multi-step) instead ActionPlanner (single-step), we recommend using `gpt-4` or `gpt-3.5-turbo` as the planner model.
 Using `gpt-3.5-turbo` will require with a relevancy filter.

 To enable sequential planner,
 1. In [./webapi/appsettings.json](appsettings.json), set `"Type": "Sequential"` under the `Planner` section.